 Contribution to International Research

 The project will contribute to past research in three ways.
 (1) Theoretically, we construct an argument on the impact of post-war SSR on peace that links closely to the debate of post-war institutional reform, a link that has been inadequately established by past research.
 In this argument, we particularly attend to the question of who controls a post-war SSR process.
 (2) Methodologically, we add to past research by testing our assumptions using a mixed-method research design that combines inductive case studies for theory-building with statistical analysis for theory-testing.
 This strategy allows us to formulate generalizable findings on the effects of SSR on peace as well as studying tangible steps of causal mechanisms.
-(3) Empirically, we advance past research by selecting cases from distinct world regions (El Salvador, the DRC, and Nepal), while previous studies often compare SSR intra-regionally (e.g. Heiduk, 2014; Slaby, 2003).
+(3) Empirically, we advance past research by selecting cases from distinct world regions (El Salvador, the Uganda, Nepal, Iraq and Lebanon), while previous studies often compare SSR intra-regionally (e.g. Heiduk, 2014; Slaby, 2003).
 Studying cases from different regions allows us to discover mechanisms of SSR that work across cultural contexts.
 We also study early and more recent cases of SSR to consider both short-term and long-term effects.

 Research Design and Methods